sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/polytope_tikz.rst

 .. end of output

-Further, I may want to edit deeper the style of the polytope inside the tikzpicture.
+Further, you may want to edit deeper the style of the polytope inside the tikzpicture.
 For example, line 6-9 in the tikzpicture reads:

 ::